AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 Before getting to partial notes let's recap what is the flow of standard notes.

 ## Note lifecycle recap

 The standard note flow is as follows:

 1. Create a note in your contract,
-2. compute the note hash/commitment,
+2. compute the note hash,
 3. emit the note hash,
 4. emit the note (note hash preimage) as an encrypted note log,
 5. sequencer picks up the transaction, includes it in a block (note hash gets included in a note hash tree) and submits the block on-chain,